QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Robustness tests

 \subsection{Impact from changes in the background aperture}

-Finally, we repeated the analysis using the same elliptical regions used in \cite{cbassm31}, which is also similar to the one introduced in \cite{planckM31}.
+Finally, we repeated the analysis using the same elliptical aperture used in \cite{cbassm31}, which is also similar to the one introduced in \cite{planckM31}.
 These regions have major semiaxes equal to 100, 110 and 154 arcminutes, the last two being the inner and outer radii of the ring enclosing the background region.
 The minor-to-major ratio is 0.7 for all three, with an east-to-north position angle equal to $-45\degr$.
 When comparing with \cite{planckM31}, we are introducing the MFI data and subtracting the CMB using NILC as a template (plus adding an uncertainty term to account for the dispersion in the values of the CMB templates, as explained in Section~\ref{section:cmb_choice}).
-Our main difference with \cite{cbassm31} is the addition of the QUIJOTE-MFI raster data presented in Section~\ref{section:quijote-mfi}, while we lack the point from C-BASS at 5\GHz{}.
-That paper also used SMICA instead of NILC to account for CMB anisotropies: we found that SMICA systematically returned higher estimates for the AME than the rest of maps (following the discussion in Section~\ref{section:cmb_choice}).
+Our main difference with \cite{cbassm31} is the addition of the QUIJOTE-MFI raster data presented in Section~\ref{section:quijote-mfi}, while we lack the point from C-BASS at 4.76\GHz{}.
+That paper also used SMICA instead of NILC to account for CMB anisotropies: we found that SMICA systematically returned higher estimates for the AME than the rest of maps (following the discussions in Sections~\ref{section:cmb_choice} and \ref{section:ame_dependence_on_cmb_map}).
 We are also not keeping the point source subtraction because of the paucity of objects in \cite{fatigoni2021} outside the SRT M31 field.
-Results are shown in Table~\ref{table:SED_cases_noCSS_ell} (where we show the case from \citealp{cbassm31} with no subtraction of sources, as it is more similar to our analysis) and the corresponding SEDs in Figure~\ref{fig:SED_cases_noCSS_ell}.
-We recover an AME estimate with reduced significance (2.2$\sigma$) only: $0.74\pm0.34$\Jy{}.
+Results are shown in Table~\ref{table:SED_cases_noCSS_ell} (where we show the case from \citealp{cbassm31} with no subtraction of sources, as it is the most similar one to our analysis) and the corresponding SEDs in Fig.~\ref{fig:SED_cases_noCSS_ell}.
+We recover an AME estimate with reduced significance ($2.2\sigma$) only: $0.93\pm0.43$\Jy{}.
+Note though that the differences between our parameters and those of \citealp{cbassm31} are always below the $1\sigma$ level.